ArtsQuest Staff Share Why They Enjoy Working for the Nonprofit Arts Organization

 In the time between that cancelled engagement and SSICF 2017, ArtsQuest allowed for me to build that ovation-giving audience patron by patron, through regular improv shows from local teams; standup shows highlight by Patton Oswalt, Jerry Seinfeld, Tig Notaro and Tracy Morgan; classes in various facets of comedy and the establishment of the SteelStacks Improv Comedy Festival in 2014.
 Simply put, should we have kept our 2011 date with the company, there’s no telling what sort of audience would have showed up, though I’d wager that it wouldn’t have been anywhere near the appreciative and comedy-smart 300 that were there in 2017.
 In addition to the crowd’s response, the Improvised Shakespeare Company said SteelStacks was one of the most incredible venues that they have ever played.

 I wouldn’t have been able to even imagine all of this when I started producing comedy independently nearly 10 years ago.
 Now, thanks to ArtsQuest, it’s a reality.

 Ryan Hill, Director of Programming

-Joann Lee, Director, Office of the President
+Joann Lee, Director, Office of the President and CEO

 ArtsQuest is committed to presenting music, arts, festivals, cultural experiences and educational and outreach programs that aid in economic development, urban revitalization and community enrichment to the Greater Lehigh Valley and beyond.
 This area, once considered dead and forgotten, has experienced a rebirth with ArtsQuest leading the way.
 ArtsQuest continues to care for the area and continues to show that we are alive and well.
 ArtsQuest is the shot in the arm that our community needed and I am blessed to be a part.